kaibohu/kaibohu.github.io/_pages/research.md

     <li> Vincent Quenneville-Belair.
 "A new approach to finite element simulations of general relativity."
 PhD thesis at University of Minnesota, 2015. </li>
     <li>Douglas N. Arnold, and Kaibo Hu.
 "Complexes from complexes."
 Foundations of Computational Mathematics 21.6 (2021): 1739-1774. </li>
   <li>  Andreas Čap, and Kaibo Hu.
 "BGG sequences with weak regularity and applications."
 Foundations of Computational Mathematics, 2023.  </li>
+  <li> Arash Yavari and Alain Goriely.
+"Riemann–Cartan geometry of nonlinear dislocation mechanics."
+Archive for Rational Mechanics and Analysis 205 (2012): 59-118.</li>
 </ol>